2023 Solar Incentives Guide for Guttenberg, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to solar panels installed on your primary or secondary residence in the United States.
-The solar panels have to have been installed after January 1, 2006 on a property owned by you for you to claim the credit.
-Initially, the ITC applied to 30% of all costs (panels, accessories, labor and equipment), although this amount has fluctuated slightly over the last few years between 26-30%.
+The ITC can be credited towards the value of a solar system installed on your primary or secondary residence in the United States.
+The solar system has to have been installed on a property you own after January 1, 2006, for you to be eligible for the credit.
+Initially, the ITC applied to 30% of all costs (panels, labor, equipment and accessories), although this amount has fluctuated over time between 26-30%.
 The installation date of your solar system will determine what percentage you are eligible for.
 There is no cap on the amount you can claim.

 State & Local Solar Incentives